-Criminal justice as a discipline is concerned with the broad areas of law enforcement, courts/law and corrections, as well as criminological and legal theories which inform practice in these areas.
-The work of criminal justice practitioners include police patrol, criminal investigations, supervising juveniles on probation, practicing law, counseling and correctional work in institutions, group homes, or halfway houses, and other rewarding careers.
-Within these and other career fields, criminal justice practitioners enjoy exciting professional challenges and opportunities for serving society and helping people.
+Criminal justice as a discipline is concerned with the broad areas of law enforcement, courts, law, and corrections, as well as criminological and legal theories which inform practice in these areas.
+The work of criminal justice practitioners include police patrol, criminal investigations, supervising juveniles on probation, practicing law, counseling and correctional work in institutions, group homes, or halfway houses.
+Criminal justice practitioners enjoy exciting professional challenges and opportunities for serving society and helping people.